Goods & Services Formal Solicitations

 A debrief is an optional meeting any supplier may request to discuss their proposal and how it was scored.
 King County will NOT disclose any other proposals.
 Debriefs are intended to promote transparency by giving suppliers a chance to be heard and ask questions about how their proposal was evaluated, so that they might be more competitive next time.

 Negotiation is not permitted.
-The signed bid submittals constitutes acceptance of terms & conditions.
+The bid submittal constitutes acceptance of terms & conditions.

-Your agency may begin negotiating with the supplier as soon as P&P issues the Notice of Selection.
+Negotiations may begin with the supplier as soon as P&P issues the Notice of Intent to Award.

 - Finalize the Scope or Work (referred to as the Statement of Work in the final agreement).

 The agency should maintain and nurture a relationship with the supplier.
-If there are problems with the supplier's fulfillment of the contract terms (delivery, quality, etc.) document the situation and work with the supplier to resolve the issue.
+If there are issues with the supplier's fulfillment of the contract terms (delivery, quality, etc.) document the situation and work with the supplier to resolve it.
 It may be a simple misunderstanding or a lack of clarity in the contract terms.
-Contact the P&P Buyer if you are unable to find resolution by working with the supplier.
+Contact the Procurement staff if you are unable to find resolution by working with the supplier.

 Documentation should include...